javascript-tutorial/en.javascript.info/2-ui/2-events/05-dispatch-events/article.md

 ## Events-in-events are synchronous

 Usually events are processed in a queue.
-That is: if the browser is processing `onclick` and a new event occurs, e.g. mouse moved, then it's handing is queued up, corresponding `mousemove` handlers will be called after `onclick` processing is finished.
+That is: if the browser is processing `onclick` and a new event occurs, e.g. mouse moved, then it's handling is queued up, corresponding `mousemove` handlers will be called after `onclick` processing is finished.

 The notable exception is when one event is initiated from within another one, e.g. using `dispatchEvent`.
 Such events are processed immediately: the new event handlers are called, and then the current event handling is resumed.

 For instance, in the code below the `menu-open` event is triggered during the `onclick`.

-It's processed immediately, without waiting for `onlick` handler to end:
+It's processed immediately, without waiting for `onclick` handler to end:

 ```html run autorun